mmontag/chip-player-js/docs/libxmp.rst

   **Parameters:**
     :c: the player context handle.

-    :buffer: the buffer to fill with PCM data.
+    :buffer: the buffer to fill with PCM data, or NULL to reset the internal state.

     :size: buffer size in bytes.